johnstonbl01/clementinejs/README.md

 Note: `generator-clementinejs` must be installed globally.

+to start the application, browse to the project directory and type: `$ node server` into the terminal window.
+Point a browser to `localhost:3000` and you're up and running!

 ## Contributing

 This is an open-source project, and contributions are always welcome!
 To see ways to contribute, please review the [contribution guidelines](http://johnstonbl01.github.io/clementinejs/developers/contributing.html).